parallel-finance/Open-Grants-Program/applications/Parallel.md

 * Earning double interests: users can choose to stake and lend out their tokens simultaneously based on our novel approach
 * Powered by Substrate: our platform benefits from the speed, resiliency and convenient upgradability of Polkadot

-Our project utilizes substrate framework and built on top of polkadot parachain ecosystem
+Our project utilizes substrate framework and is built on top of polkadot parachain ecosystem:
 * We built the core interests model and functionalities on substrate runtime
-* We enable off-chain worker to query the current price feed of DOT and other tokens
+* We enabled off-chain worker to query the current price feed of DOT and other tokens
-* We will build cross-chain interoperability using XCMP protocol
+* We will build cross-chain interoperability using XCMP protocol in the near future

 Why building Parallel Finance?
 * We decided to pick this idea because of the rising demand for decentralized lending protocols on Polkadot.
-We estimate that 50% of all existing Polkadot tokens will be staked to validate the Polkadot blockchain with a stalking APY of 20%.
-However, the staked tokens wouldn’t be liquid.
-Institutions and large token holders have high incentives to use our platform since it will allow them to participate in staking, as well as generating additional profits through lending, but also allow them to use their DOTs as payment, or asset to trade.
+We estimate that 50% of all existing Polkadot tokens will be staked to validate the Polkadot blockchain with an estimated staking APY of 15-20%.
+However, once staked, the tokens will lose their liquidity.
+Institutions and large token holders have high incentives to use our platform since it will allow them to participate in staking, as well as generating additional profits through lending, and allowing them to use their DOTs as payment, or assets to trade.

 ### Project Details

-We expect the teams to already have a solid idea about your project's expected final state.
-Therefore, we ask the teams to submit (where relevant):
+##### MVP links
+A working testnet demo can be found here: https://parallel.fi/#/ Here's a video demo: https://youtu.be/lgQX9rELpL8

 #### Mockups and UI components
 ![image](https://user-images.githubusercontent.com/40745291/111884834-5f719d80-8981-11eb-84cf-df6494f05650.png)